thediymaker/slurm-node-dashboard/README.md

 - Node.js (v18 or later)
 - Yarn or npm
 - Slurm API enabled on your HPC cluster
-- SLURM API token for authentication
+- Slurm API token for authentication

 ## Getting Started